ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. Click **Create Integration**.
 1. Click the card for the Git repo that you want to work with.
 Your project overview page opens.

-**Note:** If you don't have Master or Owner privileges for the repo that you are linking to, your integration is limited because you can't use a webhook.
+If you don't have Master or Owner privileges for the repo that you are linking to, your integration is limited because you can't use a webhook.
 Webhooks are required to automatically run a pipeline when a commit is pushed to the repo.
 Without a webhook, you must start your pipelines manually.
+{: tip}

 ### Learn more about Git Repos and Issue Tracking